-SOCIO-ECONOMIC ENVIRONMENT
+3.8 SOCIO-ECONOMIC ENVIRONMENT

 Information on socio-demographic status and the trends of the communities in the 10 km radius was collected through primary social survey and secondary data collection from census 2011 &District Census hand book 2011.
 Summary of the socio-economic status of the study area is given in Table 6.
-Details regarding education facilities infrastructure and evaluation 2011 are presented in Table 7 & 8 respectively.
+Details regarding Infrastructure facilities evaluation 2011 are presented in Table 7 respectively.

+TABLE 6

-TABLE 6 SUMMARY OF SOCIO-ECONOMIC ENVIRONMENT OF VILLAGES WITHIN 10 KM RADIUS AREA
+SUMMARY OF SOCIO-ECONOMIC ENVIRONMENT OF VILLAGES WITHIN 10 KM RADIUS

+AREA